River Bennett: Clean water advocate working to become a nuclear engineer to help ease our reliance on fossil fuels

 Based on encouraging statistics like this (and many more – just ask Hans Rosling), the trajectory seemed clear: the world is changing rapidly and many people are and will continue to experience unprecedented gains in their standard of living.
 What wasn’t so clear was how we were going to balance all of this newfound demand.
 Energy consumption is the most basic development indicator and if the world is to continue on a path towards consuming even a fraction of what we do in the West, the additional expansion in energy capacity will need to be as clean as possible.

 I really didn’t know too much about nuclear power until the end of college.
 I had grown up without understanding how fundamental it is to our supply of low-carbon energy and I assumed that wind and solar were our one-way ticket to ending our reliance on fossil fuels.
 Fortunately, given the opportunity to explore this topic while writing my undergraduate political science thesis on the rhetoric surrounding American energy independence, I was enlightened by something I had been so uninformed about.
 Not until then did I understand how gargantuan our energy infrastructure is and how embedded it is in our day-to-day life.
-If we wanted to continue decarbonizing our economy while at the same time installing new low-carbon energy capacity around the world, the numbers simply didn’t add up in the favor of those sources we call “renewable”.
+If we wanted to continue decarbonizing our economy while at the same time installing new low-carbon energy capacity around the world, we were going to need to use all forms of clean energy. .

 Being born and raised on Nantucket also exposed me to the Cape Wind project during the early 2000’s.
 The proposal to build 130 offshore wind turbines in Nantucket Sound was exciting as it would be the first offshore wind farm in the United States and was intended to immediately reduce the amount of gas and oil-generated electricity in the region.
-It seemed like traction towards decreasing our reliance on fossil fuels.
+I was excited about the project and it seemed like traction towards decreasing our reliance on fossil fuels.
 But there was significant local resistance to the project and while some of it could be attributed to NIMBYism, the feelings were not unfounded.
-The 24-square mile project would have had significant impacts on wildlife and even threatened the local tourism and fishing industries.
+The 24-square mile project would have had significant impacts on wildlife and it threatened the local tourism and fishing industries.
 Included in the list of problems was also the fact that 68,000 gallons of diesel, insulating oils, and lubricating oils for upkeep would at any given time be stored in the turbines and maintenance facilities suspended over the Sound.
-It seemed there were some tradeoffs for “clean” energy.
+It seemed there were some tradeoffs for renewable energy that aren’t always considered.

 In comparison, the Pilgrim Nuclear Power Station in Plymouth, Massachusetts – all current problems aside – takes up less than a square mile of land and at normal generating capacity creates more electricity than the Cape Wind project would have at peak capacity.
 These were the types of numbers I kept running into that made it difficult to ignore nuclear energy and the seemingly impossible work it accomplishes every day of generating immense amounts of power at low cost to the environment.
 It’s also important to mention that the problems PNPS is experiencing include symptoms of nation-wide problems affecting nuclear like the increasing economic pressure of cheap natural gas and nuclear’s exclusion from state renewable energy portfolios.
 The more specific safety issues are among those that currently frame the research going into next-generation reactor models.